2024-25 Edition

 UCI Student Affairs

 UCI Student Affairs supports the university’s academic mission from orientation through graduation and beyond.
-The Division of Student Affairs offers comprehensive programs and services preparing students to be leaders in a global society by advancing co-curricular learning, enhancing student life, fostering student leadership, and promoting the general welfare of the campus community.
+The Division of Student Affairs offers comprehensive resource centers, programs, and services preparing students to be leaders in a global society by advancing co-curricular learning, enhancing student life, fostering student leadership, and promoting the general welfare of the campus community.
 Student Affairs’ 40+ units are clustered under the Vice Chancellor, Student Affairs into Auxiliary Services, Student Life & Leadership and Wellness, Health & Counseling Services creating an alignment that lends to UCI’s “small college feel” within a large, dynamic research university.

 The Division of Undergraduate Education